A great day of country sport and fun for all the family

-Presentation of Charitable donations to – Megan Baker House, and the Air Ambulance.
+Presentation of Charitable donations to – Megan Baker House and the Midlands Air Ambulance.

 Joseph’s Racing Camels.
 Camel racing is a huge sport in the Middle East and is becoming increasingly popular in the West.
 JAC has been thrilling audiences around Britain since 2000.
 From Cheltenham Racecourse to the Royal Cornwall Show to the Ballymena Steam Rally, these camels have been there and done that.
 The camels and the jockeys, specially trained by us, wear fantastically colourful Arabian style outfits to add pzazz to the Fair.
 As well as racing, the camels are on display all day so please go and meet these splendid animals and learn more about them.
 The camels race down the arena, the louder the cheering, the faster they go!